 2. NordVPN (Virtual Private Network provider)

 This is a must-have encryption app.
-A VPN encrypts the data shared across the Internet, and is the best security mechanism to ensure the traffic remains confidential.
-NordVPN has a reputation of focusing on security and having a zero logs policy, as well as being fast and easy to use.
+A VPN encrypts the data shared across the Internet and is the best security mechanism to ensure the traffic remains confidential.
+NordVPN has a reputation for focusing on security and having a zero logs policy, as well as being fast and easy to use.
 It also has a powerful new VPN app for Android, iOS, Mac and Windows devices that re-routes and encrypts all web traffic, making the connection private and secured.

-For those who want more private browsing experience, DuckDuckGo is a search engine that provides information from hundreds of sources, and keeps the search private.
+For those who want more private browsing experience, DuckDuckGo is a search engine that provides information from hundreds of sources and keeps the search private.

 One final word

-Besides security and privacy apps, you should be extra vigilant when sharing information on your devices, encrypt when using public Wi-Fi, update antivirus software, fire-up the the firewall and always use strong passwords.
+Besides security and privacy apps, you should be extra vigilant when sharing information on your devices, encrypt when using public Wi-Fi, update antivirus software, fire-up the firewall and always use strong passwords.